TR6 work log

 doors rattle even though latches adjusted tight, especially passenger side

-installed new furflex seal (from TRF) around doors
+installed new furflex seal (from BPNW) around doors

 Pinion seal leaking.
 Mike replaced seal, cleaned out disgusting goo from diff, painted, new cover gasket